drj11/pycon-2017-proposal/README.md

 > What I learned building Forth in 64-bit Intel assembly
 >
-> an excursion into why we make languages,
+> an excursion into what happens when
-> how they help us solve problems,
+> one quirky language from the 1970s,
-> and how we implement them on computers.
+> becomes one persons silly side-project.

 (as per the CFP) The goals of this talk are to:
 - teach the conference something;